 For contact scores to build, you'll need to create contact scoring rules and activate them.

-To create a contact scoring rule, click on New rule from under the Rules tab (any existing rules will be listed here).
+To create a contact scoring rule, select New rule from under the Rules tab (any existing rules will be listed here).

 The 'Add rule' configuration panel will slide in from the right, which consists of three components - 'Condition', 'Scoring' and 'State':